 Carry out a random act of kindness with no expectation of reward, safe in the knowledge that one day someone might do the same for you.

 Today I gave a call to the Super of our building, after learning about his bout with a nasty, painful sciatica.
 His voice could hardly mask his suffering, even intensified by anticipation of being asked to do something.

 In my first sentence I told him that we didn't need anything, how I had heard about his being in pain, and offered to go to any store for him if he needed anything.
 His reaction filled my heart with joy, making my inner child happy and somewhat proud.

-Later on I went to the Post Office to mail a small parcel to my wife's elderly sister in California with couple bags of special brand of coffee imported from our native Croatia -- with the taste that was to remind her of the "old times".
+Later on I went to the Post Office to mail a small parcel to my wife's elderly sister in California with a couple of bags of special brand of coffee imported from our native Croatia -- with the taste that was "to remind her of the old times".
 The lady at the counter smiled seeing the parcel, and asked: "Coffee again?"

 These little things of being recognized by so many strangers -- not in some small town where everybody knows everybody else, but in a huge city -- can give such a warm feeling of belonging.
 And my inner child keeps getting the joy of these encounters at every little plaza, or park, or huge shopping mall where I am frequenting.
 This includes all tenants in this building.

 There is a chemistry, a vibe that my happy inner toddler emanates, which orchestrates a little network of similar inner toddlers who always grab an opportunity to have their moment of playfulness, humor, and warm humanness.